PSY 24860

 Do hormonal fluctuations exacerbate your struggles?

 If these sound familiar, you might be struggling with executive dysfunction.
-While this is a hallmark symptom of ADHD, such dysfunction could also be related to other concerns, such as anxiety, depression, or a history of trauma.
+While this is a hallmark symptom of ADHD, these could also be related to other concerns, such as anxiety, depression, or a history of trauma.

 ASSESSMENT PROCESS

 I conduct assessments remotely through Zoom over the course of multiple meetings and gather data from a number of sources in different ways (e.g., clinical interviews, observations, rating scales, and assessment measures).
-I use the data gathered to arrive at a diagnosis, when appropriate.
+I use the data gathered to arrive at a diagnosis (when appropriate), to identify your strengths and vulnerabilities, and to make recommendations, when necessary.

 Children & Adolescents